Concordium/concordium.github.io/source/mainnet/net/voting/coordinator.rst

 The tool generates three things:

-- An election manifest which is output to the location specified by ``--manifest-out``
+- An election manifest and election parameters which are written to the directory specified by ``--out``

-- Election parameters which are output to the location specified by ``--parameters-out``

 - A new smart contract instance which is printed to stderr, for example, ``Deployed new contract instance with address <7838,0> using transaction hash 3b3e61a01fd3ecefddecbe6760c6ba3d951f4d0a8947d63990ffe9219249de27``.